hyperledger-labs/blockchain-carbon-accounting/secure-identities/README.md

 - Use `ws-wallet new-key` to create a key for a user.
 It will store a private key and return the public key.
 - Request a session through the REST API ending in `/identity/webSocket/` using your public key and user name.
 The server will open up a session for your wallet to connect and return a sessionId and a connection URL.
 - Now connect to the server using `ws-wallet connect <url> <sessionId>`  If the public key of your user agrees with the public key used to open the connection, then the server will return a signature and session key.
-You can then use the signature and session key to perform additional operations on the REST API server, such as registering and enrolling users and operations on Fabric.
+You can then use the signature and session key (webSocketKey) to perform additional operations on the REST API server, such as registering and enrolling users and operations on Fabric.

+See [docs/ws-session.md](./docs/ws-session.md) for a detailed ECB diagram for setting up a web-socket identity session.

 ## Using the Vault Transit Server